Optician negligence is the failure of an optician to provide you with a ‘reasonable standard of care’.

 All opticians have a duty to give you a high standard of treatment and to avoid causing you further harm.
 If they’ve failed to uphold this duty then your eyesight may have been damaged, which can have a serious effect on your quality of life as well as your mental health.

 If you or a loved one has been harmed because of a mistake, misdiagnosis or negligent treatment by an optician, then we know how unfair and frustrating this can be.
-We can help you get the compensation you need to cover the costs of your injury, as well as the wider impact it’s had on your life.
+An expert solicitor can help you get the compensation you need to cover the costs of your injury, as well as the wider impact it’s had on your life.

-If you’re interested in making a claim, would like to find out more, or need clarification on whether you could make a case, you can get in touch with us for free on 0800 234 6438 – or you can fill in one of our secure contact forms and we’ll call you back.
+If you’re interested in making a claim, would like to find out more, or need clarification on whether you could make a case, you can get in touch with a trained legal adviser for free on 0800 234 6438 – or you can fill in one of the secure contact forms on this page and they’ll call you back.

 Because the eyes are such a delicate part of the body, even a small medical mistake can cause permanent damage to your sight.
 We’ve listed some of the main types of optician negligence below: